 During the Renaissance, technological inventions flourished and, even though they were disregarded by the academic establishment, they began to elicit theoretical, i.e. both scientific and philosophical, approaches.
 The term artes mechanicae referred in this context primarily to mechanical contrivances but also to material changes brought about by natural magic and alchemy.
-Especially toward the end of Renaissance, around 1600, discussions of technology were concentrated around magic as the practical part of natural philosophy (Henninger-Voss, 2004, 10), and mechanical arts were in some cases considered to defy the laws of nature.
+Especially toward the end of Renaissance, around 1600, discussions of technology were concentrated around magic as the practical part of natural philosophy (Henninger-Voss, 2004, 10), and mechanical arts were in some cases considered to cheat nature by bringing about anti-natural effects4.